3-2-1 Rib Method – A Comprehensive Guide

 3. Pat down the ribs and get ready to season the spare ribs.

 Chef’s Note: You can also insert a butter knife under the membrane halfway along the bone side of the rib.
-Then slowly lift up the membrane and pull off in one clean pull.
-However don’t use a sharp knife with this method as it will cut through the membrane.
+Then slowly lift the membrane and pull it off in one clean pull.
+However, don’t use a sharp knife with this method as it will cut through the membrane.

 Seasoning